In today’s guide, you’ll learn how to set up a work bullet journal.

 With this in mind, instead of working toward (usually too) many yearly goals, I limit myself to only three quarterly goals at once: writing 6 new blog posts, updating 6 already published ones, and promoting my content on Pinterest.

-Braindump Page with an Eisenhower Matrix
+Braindump Page with a priority matrix

 Next, it’s time to figure out your priorities.